-All compliance and fraud and abuse reports submitted to the CCP compliance hotline are thoroughly investigated by the CCP Chief Compliance Officer, and corrective action plans are implemented if found to be necessary.
+All compliance, FWA reports submitted to the CCP compliance hotline are thoroughly investigated by the CCP Chief Compliance Officer, and corrective action plans are implemented if found to be necessary.
 The Chief Compliance Officer follows up with the individual who reported the issue as part of the compliance hotline investigation process.

-Confidentiality is maintained for both the suspect individual or group and the individual reporting the compliance issue or possible fraud and abuse.
+Confidentiality is maintained for both the suspect individual or group and the individual reporting the compliance issue or possible FWA.
 CCP does retaliate in any manner against any employee, enrollee, provider or contractor for reporting a compliance issue.